cern-eos/eos/fusex/README.md

 AUTOFS Configuration
 --------------------

-Make sure you have in /etc/autofs.conf :
+Make sure you have in `/etc/autofs.conf` :
 ```
 browse_mode = yes
 ```
-Add this line to /etc/auto.master to configure automount for the directory /eos/ :
+Add this line to `/etc/auto.master` to configure automount for the directory `/eos/` :
 ```
 /eos/  /etc/auto.eos
 ```
-Create the directory /eos (should be empty).
+Create the directory `/eos` (should be empty).

-Create the file /etc/auto.eos to mount f.e. from instance eos.cern.ch the path /eos/user/ under /eos/scratch :
+Create the file `/etc/auto.eos` to mount f.e. from instance `eos.cern.ch` the remote path `/eos/user/` under local `/eos/scratch` :
 ```
 scratch -fstype=eosx,fsname=eos.cern.ch:/eos/user/ :eosxd
 ```